 National Scenic and Historic Trails

-There are currently 32 national trails in the system administered by the Bureau of Land Management, National Park Service, and U.S. Forest Service.
-The BLM administers, manages, and protects these trails as part of its system of National Conservation Lands.
-Informed by careful inventory, assessment, and monitoring, each Congressionally designated trail protects the nature and purposes identified by Congress.
-National trails preserve history for future generations, provide opportunities for recreational enjoyment, and safeguard large landscape connectivity for wildlife and ecological resilience, in a context of changes in climate and increasing development.
+There are currently 32 national trails in the system administered by the BLM, National Park Service, and U.S. Forest Service.
+The BLM oversees the preservation and management of these trails as part of its National Conservation Lands.
+Each trail protects the natural features and purposes designated by Congress, ensuring that history is preserved for future generations while providing recreational opportunities and maintaining landscape connectivity.

-National trails often traverse multiple jurisdictions requiring immense coordination and partnering between other federal agencies, non-profit organizations, and dedicated volunteers.
-The BLM currently protects nearly 6,000 miles of 19 designated trails in 15 States, in addition to thousands of miles of side and connecting trails and trails under study for potential designation.
-The BLM is the delegated trail administering agency for Iditarod National Historic Trail and co-administers the Old Spanish and El Camino Real de Tierra Adentro National Historic Trails with the National Park Service.
+The BLM manages nearly 6,000 miles of 19 designated trails across 15 states, in addition to thousands of miles of side and connecting trails, and trails under study for potential designation.
+This includes the Iditarod National Historic Trail and portions of the Old Spanish and El Camino Real de Tierra Adentro National Historic trails.
+Many trails cross various jurisdictions, making collaboration with other federal agencies, non-profit organizations, and volunteers essential.

 National Scenic and Historic Trails managed by the BLM